sudo-self/Rpi-shairport-sync/README.md

 **Sample `./configure` command with parameters for a typical Linux `systemd` installation:**

-Here is a recommended set of configuration options suitable for Linux installations that use `systemd`, such as Ubuntu 15.10 and later, and Raspbian Stretch and Jessie.
+Here is a recommended set of configuration options suitable for Linux installations that use `systemd`, such as Ubuntu 15.10 and later, and Raspbian Buster, Stretch and Jessie.
 It specifies both the ALSA and PulseAudio backends and includes a sample configuration file and an script for automatic startup on system boot:

 `$ ./configure --sysconfdir=/etc --with-alsa --with-pa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`